Dear Esther: Commercial release

-The 2012 remastered Dear Esther received positive reviews for Windows on Metacritic.
+The 2012 Dear Esther received positive reviews for Windows on Metacritic.
 The PlayStation 4 and Xbox One version received mixed reviews.
 Despite questioning whether it truly constitutes a video game, reviewers praised the game's originality and commented favourably on the emphasis on the story; IGN stated that the game "will leave you feeling edified, contemplative, and possibly even emotionally moved."
 Strategy Informer awarded the game 9/10, calling it "one of the most haunting and well-executed titles of this or any other generation."
 However, critics were divided by the suitability of the video game medium for conveying the story of Dear Esther.
 Maxwell McGee of GameSpot claimed that "[the] story in Dear Esther works well in video game form—possibly more than as a book or movie."
 McGee went further to claim that "video games allow for pacing and discovery that would be impossible to reproduce elsewhere."
 Reviewing for Destructoid, Allistair Pinsof claimed the opposite, stating that the game "would be better as a short film", although doubted whether "if Dear Esther were a short film, if its vague plot and predictable conclusion would be effective."
 Eurogamer also offered criticism of the plot, calling the writing "purple in places and wantonly obscure in ways which will draw accusations of pretentiousness", and joked that "the [game's] tendency to deploy extended car metaphors occasionally steers the writing into oncoming traffic."
 However, the review commended the lasting impact of the story, stating that "its two-hour long chill will remain in your bones for a long while after."